 In Grade 8, you have learned that Mendelian inheritance show patterns of dominant and recessive genes.
 Dominant genes are usually expressed than recessive genes.
-But do you think all traits inherited from parents follow the Mendelian inheritance?
-What about traits that express two or more phenotypes?
-How do these traits are transmitted from one generation to another generation?
+But do you think that all traits inherited from parents follow the Mendelian inheritance?
+What about traits that expresses two or more phenotypes?
+And how do these traits are transmitted from one generation to another generation?
 Let us find out in the next lesson.